SongW-SW/SongW-SW.github.io/_pages/about.md

 - **Generalizable Algorithms under Distribution Shift**: I develop theoretically grounded machine learning algorithms that enable generalization across diverse data distributions.
 My work spans few-shot learning, in-context learning, and transfer learning, focusing on invariance regularization and distribution-aware optimization to support generalization with theoretical guarantees.
 - **Reliable Generalization**: My research investigates the theoretical and empirical foundations of model robustness in the presence of noisy data, resource constraints, and spurious correlations.
 I design algorithms that enhance stability, fairness, and safety in generalization, especially for real-world deployment scenarios.
-- **Generalization for Science**: I study how generalization theory can be extended to interdisciplinary domains such as neuroscience, bioinformatics, and particle physics.
+- **Generalization for Biomedical & Health Informatics**: I study how generalization theory can be extended to interdisciplinary domains such as neuroscience, bioinformatics, and particle physics.
 I develop methods that bridge theoretical rigor and scientific impact with guarantees in the presence of distribution shift.

 ## 🔥 _News and Updates_